FloraCanou/temperament_evaluator/README.md

 Requires `te_common`.

-Use `optimizer_main` to optimize a temperament.
+Use `wrapper_main` to optimize a temperament.
 Parameters:
 - `vals`: *first positional*, *required*.
 The map of the temperament.
-- `target`: *optional*.
+- `subgroup`: *optional*.
 Custom subgroup for the map.
 Default is prime harmonics.
 - `norm`: *optional*.
 Norm profile for the tuning space.
 See above.
+- `inharmonic`: *optional*.
+For subgroup temperaments, treats the basis as if they were primes.
+Default is `False`.
 - `constraint`: *optional*.
 Constrains this subgroup to pure.
 Default is empty.
 - `destretch`: *optional*.
 Destretches this ratio to pure.
 Default is empty.
+- `show`: *optional*.
+Displays the result.
+Default is `True`.

 **Important: a single monzo should be entered as a vector.
 A monzo list should be entered as composed by column vectors.**

 ## `te_optimizer_legacy.py`

 Legacy single-file edition (doesn't require `te_common.py`).
+Support for subgroup tuning is limited.

 ## `te_symbolic.py`